scjohnson16/react-responsive-carousel/README.md

 - Infinite loop
 - Horizontal or Vertical directions
 - Supports images, videos, text content or anything you want.
 Each direct child represents one slide!
-- Supports any flux library (use `selectedItem` prop to set from the app state, and `onChange` callback to get the new position)
+- Supports any flux library (use `initialSelectedItem` prop to set from the app state, and `onChange` callback to get the new position)
 - Show/hide anything (thumbs, indicators, arrows, status)

 ### Important links: